CMTA/CMTAT/doc/modules/presentation/mandatory/erc20base.md

 So, Bob got 210 tokens in total, while Alice never means to allow him to transfer more than 110 tokens.

 In order to mitigate this kind of attack, Alice at step 3 calls `approve (bob, 110, 100)`.
 Such call could only succeed if the allowance is still 100, i.e. Bob's attempt to front run the transaction will make Alice's transaction to fail.

+###### Requirement

+- The given `currentAllowance` value has to be equal to the amount of token the spender is currently allowed to transfer from the caller.
+-  `spender`and the sender cannot be the zero address (check made by `OpenZeppelin-_approve`).

 ##### `transferFrom(address,address,uint256)`